Srash23/Calcium-Curve-Analysis/README.md

 | TrackID           | Unique identifier for each cell track    |

-Total data points: **28,940** across **522 cell tracks**
+Total data points: **28,940** across **522 cell tracks** **Note**: Frame numbers are relative timepoints.
+If your data uses a different acquisition rate (e.g., 2 fps or 1 frame every 5 seconds), simply convert frame numbers to real time if needed for interpretation.

 ## Pipeline Summary